 All of this is interesting, but you still want to have an idea of the basics: How much meat will I take home, what kind of cuts will there be and what will this all cost?

-Traditionally, when you buy meat in this way the price is set based on hanging weight.
-So here is an example: A two and a half year old bison weighing 715 pounds is chosen for harvest.
+Traditionally, when you buy meat in this way the price is set based on the hanging weight.
+So here is an example: A two and a half year old bison (Option A) weighing 715 pounds is chosen for harvest.
 Once slaughtered, the carcass hanging weight on this animal will be approximately 400 pounds (715 lbs. x 56%).
 A quarter share of this carcass would weigh 100 pounds.
 Once the bison is butchered, there will be about 60 pounds of meat in a quarter share (100 pounds of carcass x 60%).
 The price for the quarter of bison is $7.50 per pound of hanging weight x 100 pounds or $750.
 We pay to have a mobile slaughter professional come to our ranch and harvest the animals.
-The customer pays the cut and wrap fee.
-The current processor we use charges $0.69/lb./hanging weight for butcher wrap.
-The cut and wrap fee for a quarter would be: $69 (100 pounds hanging weight x $0.69/lb.).
-The total cost for the quarter of bison meat in this example would be $819 ($750 + $69).
+The customer pays the cut and wrap fee to the processor.
+The current processor we use charges $0.70/lb./hanging weight for butcher wrap.
+The cut and wrap fee for a quarter would be: $70 (100 pounds hanging weight x $0.70/lb.).
+The total cost for the quarter of bison meat in this example would be $820 ($750 + $70).
 The cost for a half or a whole bison is also $7.50/lb. of hanging weight plus the cut and wrap fee.

-About 17% of the meat will be steaks, 55% will be ground bison, 25% will be roasts (which can be made into jerky, sausage, or made into ground meat or stew meat if roasts are not desired), and 3% will be other (short ribs and ox tail).
-If you would like a variety of cuts, buying in bulk is definitely the most economical option.
+On a younger animal, about 17% of the meat cut from the carcass will be steaks, 55% will be ground bison, 25% will be roasts (which can be made into jerky, sausage, or made into ground meat or stew meat if roasts are not desired), and 3% will be other cuts (short ribs and oxtail).
+If you would like a variety of cuts, buying a younger animal in bulk is definitely the most economical option.